rmarquis/gitmojima/README.md

 * The lack of clarity in provided emoji usage explanations hinders standardization.

 **gitmojima** is a formal specification that improves the use of emojis in commit messages through a more focused and standardized set.

+By achieving a balance between simplicity and coverage, gitmojima provides:

+* **streamlined selection**: to simplify decision-making for developers.
+* **enhanced comprehension**: to reduce confusion and improve understanding.
+* **improved standardization**: to promote consistency with a formal specification.
+* **increased efficiency**: to save time, improve communication and enhance productivity.

-It streamlines the process, enhances productivity, and allows developers to focus on the content of their commits.
+In a nutshell, it allows developers to focus on the content of their commits.

 ## Reference